Welcome to Episode 19 of Data Science & AI Weekly!

 TIME-STAMPED SHOW NOTES:

-[00:09] Topic of Discussion: How to switch career to Data Science?
+[00:09] Topic of Discussion: How to choose the right Data Science program?

 You can follow the podcast here.